Pharmacy Prescriptions | Forms, Processing and EntryAug 14th, 2019

 - Refills.
 Number of refills must be stated and be in accordance with the law.
 For example: controlled drugs (III through to V) are permitted to have up to 5 refills, with the prescription valid for 6 months only.
 Controlled drugs II are not permitted to have refills.
 Non-controlled drugs may have up to 11 refills and the prescription is valid for 1-year from the date it was written.

 - Expiration date.
 Pharmacy technicians must enter a valid expiration date from the stock bottle.
 An incorrectly entered expiry date could result in a patient taking expired medicines.
 In the case of the antibacterial drugs, tetracyclines, this can result in Fanconi syndrome.

 - Patient insurance.
 The final step through which the patient’s insurance is processed to ensure that the medicine can be dispensed through that pharmacy.

-part of the PTCB exam, you are expected to have a detailed understanding of
+As part of the PTCB exam, you are expected to have a detailed understanding of pharmacy prescriptions:

 If you are already a registered member of PTCB test prep, we recommend that you now test your knowledge of pharmacy prescriptions through our PTCB practice tests and full-length practice exams.

 PTCB Test Prep is the leading online platform that trains pharmacy technicians in the United States.
 Check back to our pharmacy technician blog soon for more great articles on the must-know details to help you pass the 2019 PTCB test.